Leave-In Conditioner vs Oil – (In-Depth Comparison) With Pros And Cons

 Pros and Cons of Leave-in Conditioner

-Lots of celebs like Mila Kunis seem to be a huge supporter of leave-in conditioners.
+Lots of celebs like Mila Kunis seem to be huge supporters of leave-in conditioners.
 She is of the view that this product works magically on hair.
 You can see what pros and cons it has in it:

 Pros of Leave-in Conditioner